Hillmdog/CS-559/HW3/README.md

-Original HW3 submission is in hw3 folder
+Start updated game by opening the intro.html file

-Start Game by opening the intro.html file
+(Original HW3 submission is in hw3 folder)